 B.S., World Music and Engineering (Double Major)

 Al is the founder of U of Next, the education and human development arm of the DISTRICT Innovation & Venture Center, and co-founder of the Center for Leadership Studies.
 Over the 25+ years of advising corporate executives and entrepreneurs, Al and his colleagues have developed an approach to working with human systems that creates the deep inter- and intrapersonal health that allows individuals and organizations to not only weather transformative change that is forced on them, but also be accountable initiators of it in service of long-term growth and development.

 Al’s past clients have included Pfizer, Facebook, HAI Group, Siemens, Novartis, Deutsche Bank, United Rentals, Yahoo!, American Express, and many others in North America, Europe, and Asia.

-In addition to UNH, Al is on faculty at the Chicago Theological Seminary and is the Academic Director and Lead Educator for the M.A. in Organizational Leadership program at The Graduate Institute.
+In addition to the University of New Haven, Al is on faculty at the Chicago Theological Seminary and is the Academic Director and Lead Educator for the M.A. in Organizational Leadership program at The Graduate Institute.
 He is a regular public speaker and has written a small book, The Triple-Soy Decaf-Latte Era, that has been called the ‘core philosophy for business in the 21st century’.
 He is currently working on a textbook for Transformative Human Development.

 Human Resource Planning Society *